Manga Effects Every Artist Should Know!

 4. The focus line will automatically appear once you let go.
 If you want to adjust the circle and the position of the focus lines, you can edit them using the Object tool.

-You can remove the selection when you're done.
-To deselect, click on this icon or use these shortcuts: Cmd+D (MacOS) and Ctrl+D (Windows).
+Once you're happy with the lines, you can now remove the selection.
+To deselect, you can click on this icon or use the shortcuts: Cmd+D (MacOS) or Ctrl+D (Windows).

 Alternatively you can use image materials!

-To find it, open Clip Studio Paint Materials > Manga Material > Effect line
+To find it, open Material: All materials > Manga Material > Effect line

 To import image materials, just drag and drop the image onto the canvas.
 You can adjust its size and position using Object Tool or Transformation Tool (Ctrl+T/Cmd+T), and you're all set!

-If your folder is still empty or if you need more materials, you can always search for focus/flash lines in Clip Studio Assets
+If your folder is still empty or if you need more materials, you can always search for focus/flash lines and download them in Clip Studio Assets

 ※ How to Add Material Window in Clip Studio Paint